ie3mrc/ie3mrc-source/docs/index.md

 layout: docs
 ---

 This is the public documentation for the IEEE MOVE Radio Club.
-Some documentation is here as web pages and files, while other information is in a [shared Google Drive Space]({{ site.google-space }}).
+Some documentation is here as web pages and files, while other information is in a [public Google Folder]({{ site.google-space }}).

 Content, corrections, and suggestions may be sent to <mailto:ie3mrc@gmail.com>.